Weights for $\ell$-local compact groups: -local compact groups and weights

-As observed in \cite[Lemma 1.3]{BLO3}, any quotient, subgroup or extension of an infinite discrete $\ell$-toral group $S$ is a discrete $\ell$-toral group and $S$ contains only finitely many conjugacy classes of subgroups of order $\ell^n$ for every $n \ge 0$ (\cite[Lemma 1.4]{BLO3}).
 A \textit{fusion system} $\cF$ over $S$ with discrete torus $T$ is defined by analogy with the finite case \cite[Definition 2.1]{BLO3}.
 What it means for $\cF$ to be \textit{saturated} is almost analogous, provided one makes an additional assumption that morphisms behave well with respect to filtrations of subgroups (see \cite[Definition 2.2 (III)]{BLO3}).

+\begin{defn} Let $S$ be a discrete $\ell$-toral group with discrete torus $T$.
+An \textit{$\ell$-local compact group} is a saturated fusion system on $S$. $\cF$ is, in addition, \textit{connected} if $T$ is the unique maximal abelian subgroup of $S$ up to $\cF$-conjugacy and every element of $S$ is $\cF$-conjugate to an element of $T$.
+In this case we refer to the group $\Aut_\cF(T)$ as the \textit{Weyl group} of $\cF$. \end{defn}

+Note that the definition of \textit{connected} here differs slightly to that found in \cite[Definition 3.1.4]{G10}.
 The definitions of \textit{fully $\cF$-centralised}, \textit{fully $\cF$-normalised}, \textit{$\cF$-centric} and \textit{$\cF$-radical} are unchanged from those for fusion systems on finite groups.
 We write $\cF^{cr}$ for the set of $\cF$-centric radical subgroups.
-As in \cite[Definition 1.4]{OR19}, we say that $\cF$ is \textit{simple} if it possesses no non-trivial normal subsystems, and based on \cite[Definition 3.1.4]{G10} we say that $\cF$ is \textit{connected} if every element of $S$ is $\cF$-conjugate to an element of $T$.
+As in \cite[Definition 1.4]{OR19}, we say that $\cF$ is \textit{simple} if it possesses no non-trivial normal subsystems.
 Using a certain ``bullet construction'' first considered by Benson (see \cite[Definition 3.1]{BLO3}) it is possible to prove the following result.

-\begin{prop} Let $\cF$ be a saturated fusion system over a discrete $\ell$-toral group $S$.
+\begin{prop} Let $\cF$ be an $\ell$-local compact group on $S$.
 Then $\Out_\cF(P)$ is finite for all $P \le S$.
 Moreover, $\cF$ has only finitely many conjugacy classes of $\cF$-centric, $\cF$-radical subgroups. \end{prop}

 \begin{proof} See \cite[Proposition 2.3 and Corollary 3.5]{BLO3}. \end{proof}